jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _Comments are like apologies to the next programmer._ ― Unknown

-# Testing and Debugging
+# Testing

 _Testing can show the presence of bugs, but not their absence!_ — Edsger W. Dijkstra

-_Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code._ — Dan Salomon

-_If debugging is the process of removing software bugs, then programming must be the process of putting them in._ ― Edsger W. Dijkstra

-_Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it._ — Brian Kernighan

-_The first step in fixing a broken program is getting it to fail repeatably._ — Tom Duff

-_Debugging is like being the detective in a crime movie where you are also the murderer._ — @fortes

-_When programmers do their jobs, testers find nothing._ — Bob Martin
+_When programmers do their jobs, testers find nothing._ — Robert C. Martin

 _Hardware eventually fails.
 Software eventually works._ — Michael Hartung

-_As the tests get more specific, the code gets more generic._ — Bob Martin
+_As the tests get more specific, the code gets more generic._ — Robert C. Martin

 _Our end users are our best and most expensive testers._ — Jim Humelsine

-_The most effective debugging tool is still careful thought, coupled with judiciously placed print statements._ — Brian Kernighan

-_Test-driven development is double-entry bookkeeping._ — Bob Martin
+_Test-driven development is double-entry bookkeeping._ — Robert C. Martin

-_The art of debugging is figuring out what you really told your program to do rather than what you thought you told it to do._ — Andrew Singer

 _Tests don't break your code; they break your illusions about the quality of that code._ — Maaret Pyhäjärvi